New Employee IT Resources

 Read and make sure you understand the campus' Information Technology policies: NK Computing Policies

 You are responsible for backing up your Penn State files and data.
 Review and understand Penn State New Kensington's Data Backup policy.
-Review policy PSU-NK-ITS-012.
+Review policy PSU-NK-ITS-012 (.pdf).

 The website for all faculty and staff resources including important forms needed to conduct University business can be found here: General Faculty and Staff Resources

-The Media Commons lab located in Conference Center 12B provides Penn State New Kensington faculty, staff, and students a common set of computing tools, a common set of support materials, and a common set of opportunities to create digital media of all kinds.
+The Media Commons Studio (located in 12B Conference Center) provides Penn State New Kensington faculty, staff, and students with a common set of tools to create digital media of all kinds.
 More information can be found at the Media Commons website: Media Commons

 ITS at University Park offers free anti-virus/spam programs and other free downloads for Penn State faculty and staff: ITS Downloads